dandelion/dandelion.github.io/dandelion/features/assets/index.md

 ##### Stack management
 To facilitate the stack management, you can use some `override` properties.
-Thoses properties are useful if your stack is not entirely under your control (modules, libs).
+Those properties are useful if your stack is not entirely under your control (modules, libs).

-For example, the assets stack proposed by dandelion datatables is
+For example, the assets stack proposed by **Dandelion-DataTables** is:
 <div class="row-fluid show-grid">
     <div class="span4">
         <div class="row-fluid show-grid">